gbvbahia01/Spring-Batch-Thread-ItemReader-Stuck/README.md

 > Processing Time

 On the top you see the time took to process the last item processed.
 Cannot take more than 120 seconds.

-### How This Project Is About
-Understand how to set up your own ItemReader to avoid getting the problem that I named: **Thread ItemReader Stuck**.

 ### The Main Concern
 When you read the documentation provided by Spring about the [ItemReader](https://docs.spring.io/spring-batch/docs/current-SNAPSHOT/reference/html/index-single.html#item-reader) you have: